danielniemeyer/DNTutorial/README.md

 ## Installation

-There are two options:

-1. DNTutorial is available as DNTutorial in [CocoaPods](http://cocoapods.org).
+DNTutorial is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod "DNTutorial"

+There are two options:

+1. Adding it to your pod file.
 2. Manually add the files into your Xcode project.
 Slightly simpler, but updates are also manual.

 DNTutorial requires iOS 7 or later.